 The Ralph Miller Era

 Ralph Miller is regarded as one of the greatest Coaches in the history of the Wichita State Shockers.
 His contribution to the development of the game is well documented, during his thirteen year reign from 1951-1964 he presided over 255 victories making him the second most winningest Coach in Shockers history.

-His time in charge of the Shockers basketball program also coincided with the playing days of Shockers College Basketball legend Cleo Littleton.
+His time in charge of the Shocker basketball program also coincided with the playing days of Shocker College Basketball legend Cleo Littleton.
 Littleton is probably the single most influential player in the history of Wichita State University basketball.

 Cleo Littleton was a trailblazer for African American college basketball players, being one of the first to play in the Missouri Conference.
 The exploits of the Shockers team led by Littleton and under the tutelage of Coach Ralph Miller led to the construction of a new basketball stadium that could accommodate 9000 spectators.

 This stadium was unveiled in 1955 and was known as the Wichita University Field House.
 It was later renamed the Charles Koch Arena in 2003 after investor Charles Koch provided 6 million dollars towards the redevelopment of the stadium.